Patricks-Hub/Portfolio/README.md

 The Personal Python Projects folder contains various functional programs above and beyond basic knowledge learned and displays my skill in ability to work with API's and create various programs.

 ## [SQL-Projects](https://github.com/Patricks-Hub/SQL/tree/main/Projects)

+### Online Retail Database

+A MySQL database for synthetic retail transactions, enriched with customer demographics and formatted via a Python ETL tool.

 ### Homework